Common Aquatic Animals: Names, Facts & Examples

 • Crabs walk sideways and have strong pincers.

-• They often hide in rocks or mud.
+• They often hide among rocks, sand, or mud.

-• Some crabs carry shells or objects for protection.
+• Some crabs use shells or objects for protection.

 Crab